uo-ec607/lectures/16-databases/16-databases.md

 One neat thing about this setup is that the connection holds for any tables within the specified database.
 We just need to specify the desired table using `dplyr::tbl()` and then execute our query as per usual.
 You can see a list of available tables within your connection by using `DBI::dbListTables()`.

+> **Tip:** Make sure that you run the next line interactively if this is the first time you're ever connecting to BigQuery from R. You will be prompted to choose whether you want to cache credentials between R sessions (I recommend "Yes") and then to authorise access in your browser.

 ```r
 dbListTables(bq_con)